B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 Week 2: Messaging

 You’ve already nailed down the topic of your webinar.
-Now it’s time to hammer out the fine details.
+Now it’s time to hammer out the fine details – a webinar planning checklist that lists all the important parts is a good idea, so you can stay on top of what you need to do.
 Come up with a compelling title for the webinar.
 Sketch out the key benefits that will attract attendees to your event.
 Draft the webinar abstract.
 Pick the creative direction for the imagery you’ll be using in your landing page, promotional assets, and webinar console.

 Again, if you have an established webinar series, you may already have this content.
 In that case, use this time to evaluate the things you’ve used in the past and see if there’s an opportunity to improve.